jnaidu/Developer-Portal-Solution-Center-GitBook/solution_center_roles/solution_center_company_administrator_role.md

 11. Once you click **View Solution**, you'll be able to view the solution specific details.
 12. To add an instance to a solution, refer to **Solution Center Instance Administrator** role.

-## Retrieve a list of solutions that have access to the solution center
-## Notes
-* You'll only be able to see all the solutions for your company.

-### Steps
-1. On the left panel, click **Solutions Center**.
-A list of all the solutions who have access to the solution center will be displayed.

 ## Delete a solution
 ### Note
 If you delete a solution, the instances connected to a solution will no longer be available.